yhc2717/starter-hugo-research-group/content/authors/睢博/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
   - Researchers
-  - Visitors
+  # Visitors
 ---

 Sui Bo is an associate professor of artificial intelligence at the School of Economics and Management, Northwest A&F University.
-His research interests include Applied Financial Econometrics; Energy Economics; Financial Markets; Corporate innovation; Political economics.
+His research interests include Applied Financial Econometrics; Energy Economics; Financial Markets; Corporate innovation; Political economics.git